shem8/shem8.github.io/source/_posts/2017-06-02-room-performance.markdown

 date: 2017-06-02 15:26:09 +0300
 comments: true
 categories: android
+description: In the last Google I/O, Google announced a new architecture components.
+One of them is Room.
+Room is an (another) ORM solution for the Android developers.
+Combining with some other elements Google released (like LiveData, ViewModel, and Lifecycle Listeners)- basic app flows should be much simpler.
+Indeed- Google did some nice work here.
+Straightforward tasks like displaying items from DB and update them was a pain, and you had to write a lot of code over and over.
+Now you can just use those out-of-the-box components.
+This will save time for developers you will write less code, and you will have fewer bugs.
+When examine those components, I feel most of them bringing new things to the table.
+But about Room- is there a need for another ORM library?
 ---
 In the last Google I/O, Google announced a new [architecture components](https://developer.android.com/topic/libraries/architecture/index.html).
 One of them is Room.
 Room is an (another) ORM solution for the Android developers.
 Combining with some other elements Google released (like LiveData, ViewModel, and Lifecycle Listeners)- basic app flows should be much simpler.